Extension - Consumers

-One egg supplies several important nutrients including high quality protein, vitamins (including folate and choline), minerals and lutein in a food with only 70-75 calories.
+One egg supplies several important nutrients including high-quality protein, vitamins (including folate and choline), minerals and lutein in food with only 70-75 calories.
 Eggs contain about 11% protein.
 The protein contains all the essential amino acids, the building blocks of all proteins.
-The low calories and high protein helps with weight management.
-Folate and choline are two vitamins which are important for a healthy pregnancy.
+The low calories and high protein help with weight management.
+Folate and choline are two vitamins that are important for a healthy pregnancy.
 Folate, often referred to as folic acid, has been shown to reduce the risk of spina bifida.
-Choline is another importnat vitamin and it has been shown to contribute to fetal brain development and helps prevent birth defects.
+Choline is another important vitamin and it has been shown to contribute to fetal brain development and helps prevent birth defects.
 Eggs also provide lutein which contributes to eye health and prevents common age-related blindness.
-For most, consuming eggs does not lead to increase in serum cholesterol levels.
+For most, consuming eggs does not lead to an increase in serum cholesterol levels.

 Eggs of other poultry species suck as duck and quail are similar in their nutritional value as chicken eggs.
 The main difference in the eggs of these birds is that they have higher mineral content and are higher in cholesterol.